szusik/radioclock/README.md

 # Dependencies

 All of known to me for now deps are in requirements.txt so one could apply those with
-> pip install -r requirements.tx
+> pip install -r requirements.txt

 # Running